RudraPrasadPanda1234/To-Do-List-App/README.md

 * [Contributing Guidlines](#contributing-guidlines)

 ## About The Project
 This Android application is a user-friendly To-Do List app that helps you stay organized and manage your tasks efficiently.
-It allows you to:
-Create new tasks with descriptive titles and optional due dates Edit existing tasks to update their details
-Delete tasks that are no longer relevant
-Securely register and log in using Firebase Realtime Authentication
+It allows you to create new tasks with descriptive titles and optional due dates.
+Edit existing tasks to update their details.
+Delete tasks that are no longer relevant.
+Securely register and log in using Firebase Realtime Authentication.

 ## Features
 **Robust Task Management:**